Natural Supplements for Faster Muscle Repair

 In clinical settings, we observe that the speed of this process depends heavily on "nutrient timing" and specific phytochemicals.
 For instance, data from the Journal of the International Society of Sports Nutrition indicates that targeted supplementation can reduce markers of muscle damage like Creatine Kinase (CK) by up to 30-40%.
 Faster clearance of these enzymes translates to less Delayed Onset Muscle Soreness (DOMS) and a quicker return to peak power output.

-The Hidden Costs of Inefficient Recovery
+Costs of Inefficient Recovery

 Most fitness enthusiasts rely solely on "brute force" recovery—sleep and high-calorie intake.
 While foundational, this approach often overlooks the chronic low-grade inflammation that hampers long-term progress.
 When the inflammatory response is prolonged rather than acute, the body remains in a catabolic state, breaking down tissue faster than it builds it.